A Biblioasis Interview with Robyn Sarah

 Q5: The initial goal of this project was to return to piano for a year, to ready yourself for the possibility of performance, and to write a short book about the experience.
 Both book and the experience it chronicles became much more than this, and I think Music, Late and Soon is, among other things, one of the best books on artistic dedication and vocation I’ve read.
 Can you highlight a few of the things you learned along the way?

 A5: When I first approached my teacher with the project of spending a year working to prepare a modest recital program, his response was, “Why would you not just start working again and see where it leads?
 Playing the piano is like any art form, any creative process – it doesn’t work by deadline.”
 I think the primary thing I learned as we worked together anew was to respect creative process – to trust it and to recognize the patience it requires.
 Not just at the piano, and not just in my writing, but in living life.
 The book became as much a meditation on creative process as it is a personal story.
 Many of the things I learned were actually things I had learned before but found myself relearning on a deeper level.
 This itself was one of them: that serious learning is a process of coming back again and again to deepen acquaintance with something we think we know.

-Available August 24th (CAN).
-You can pre-order a copy of Music, Late and Soon here.
+You can order a copy of Music, Late and Soon here.